frctl/fractal.build/docs/guide/13-customisation/01-index.md

 title: Customising Fractal
 ---

-Fractal offers a number of ways to extend it's functionality.
+Fractal offers a number of ways to extend its functionality.

 {{ link('@template-engines', 'Template engine adapters') }} let you use pretty much any JavaScript-based templating library instead of Handlebars, and {{ link('@customisation-web', 'theme customisation') }} can give you a web UI completely tailored to the needs of your project.